IB DP Biology- B1.2 Proteins - IB Style Questions For SL Paper 1A -FA 2025

 Explanation:

-Rhodopsin is a light-sensitive protein pigment found in the rod cells of the retina in the eye.
-Rod cells help us see in low-light (dim) conditions, especially at night.
-Rhodopsin is made from opsin (a protein) and retinal (a form of vitamin A).
-When light hits rhodopsin, it changes shape and triggers a nerve signal to the brain, allowing us to see in the dark.
-If there is a defect in rhodopsin, or if it is not made properly (often due to vitamin A deficiency), it can cause night blindness.
+Rhodopsin is a light-sensitive protein pigment found in the rod cells of the retina.
+Rod cells are responsible for vision in dim-light or night conditions.
+Rhodopsin is made of two components: opsin (a protein) and retinal (a derivative of vitamin A).
+When light strikes rhodopsin, it undergoes a structural change that initiates nerve impulses to the brain, enabling night vision.
+A deficiency in vitamin A or a defect in rhodopsin synthesis can cause night blindness.

 Option Evaluation: